15 Feb Let’s Talk about HEART!

 “I like to move it!”

 Regular exercise provides protection against many chronic health ailments, heart disease included.
-Movement and exercise improves blood circulation throughout the body, trains heart muscle, regulates blood pressure and heart rate, and assists detoxification efforts, among many other benefits.
-Although, it is generally recommended to participate in moderate intensity exercise/movements for thirty minutes or more, four times per week, there is no one fits all approach to the type of exercise, duration and intensity.
+Movement and exercise improve blood circulation throughout the body, trains heart muscle, regulate blood pressure and heart rate, and assist detoxification efforts, among many other benefits.
+Although it is generally recommended to participate in moderate-intensity exercise/movements for thirty minutes or more, four times per week, there is no “one fits all” approach to the type of exercise, duration, and intensity.
 Hence, specific exercise recommendations should be discussed with your provider.

-Additionally, sauna sessions are an excellent intervention for detoxifications and cardiorespiratory fitness.
+Additionally, sauna sessions are an excellent intervention for detoxification and cardiorespiratory fitness.

 “Chill when you can”